rostislav-nikitin/coasyncpp/README.md

 ![Coroutine based async tasks C++ library](https://github.com/rostislav-nikitin/coasyncpp/blob/main/logo.png?raw=true)

 ## About
-As you may know the coroutines support is one of the big four features added to the C++20.
-Coroutines provides to the developer base mechanisms and abstractions to implement a coperative multitasking.
+As you may know, coroutines support is one of the big four features added to C++20.
+Coroutines provide developers a base mechanism and abstractions for implementing cooperative multitasking.

-The purpose of this library to provide to the C++ developer easy to use semantics to build asynchronous task based, functional code with support of the ranges.
+The library's purpose is to provide C++ developers easy-to-use semantics for building asynchronous task-based, functional code with support for ranges.

-But why we need it?
-To understand this let's look into the next examples.
+But why do we need it?
+To understand this let's look at the next examples.

 ### Problem

-The first one is a C++ asynchronous API that encourages us to write spaghetti code like the one below.
+The first is a C++ asynchronous API that encourages us to write spaghetti code like the one below.

 ```C++
 int main(int argc, char* arg[])